ib-ruby/ib-ruby/README.md

 * Application gets Response
 * Application reads the evaluated response from Object-Tree

-All time-critical operations are encapsulated in IB::Connection, which itself is managed by IB::Gateway.
+Time-critical operations are encapsulated in IB::Connection, which itself is managed by IB::Gateway.
 IB::Gateway takes care of interrupted connections to the TWS and tolerates the daily reset of the TWS, and thus enables a 24/7-operation-mode.